Affirmative Action

 Members of the College community should contact the Title IX Coordinator in order to:

-• provide information about available resources; and
+• Provide information about available resources; and

 The Title IX Coordinator’s functions and responsibilities include:

-• Provide ongoing training, consultation, and technical assistance on Title IX for all employees in areas including: how to identify and report Title IX Sexual Harassment; the College’s responsibilities to address Title IX Sexual Harassment; recognizing warning signals; reporting Title IX Sexual Harassment to appropriate College officials; and information regarding confidential reporting options.
+• Provide ongoing training, consultation, and technical assistance for all employees in areas including: how to identify and report Sex-Based Harassment; the College’s responsibilities to address Sex-Based Harassment; recognizing warning signals; understanding their reporting obligations; information regarding confidential reporting options; information regarding confidential reporting options; and students’ rights and remedies; and available student services.

 • Provide appropriate notice of an investigation; determine the extent of an investigation; oversee investigation efforts; ensure provision of initial remedial actions; assure compliance with timelines; deliver appropriate notice of charge, notice of investigation, notice of outcome, duty to warn, and remedies, and provide a repository for and source of institutional record-keeping;